ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 # Intelligrocery

 Intelligrocery is a mobile application that serves as a grocery list.
+Users can search up recipes with the ability of seeing what they have and don't have -- having the option of adding missing ingredients to their own grocery list.

 ## Group Members:
 - Eric Marzouk @EricM5